ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 {: tsResolve}

-##VoiceOver on MacOS does not announce all information on the dashboard in Firefox
+## VoiceOver on MacOS does not announce all information on the dashboard in Firefox
 {: #macos_voiceover}
+{: troubleshoot}
+{: support}

 VoiceOver on MacOS does not announce information presented on the dashboard in Firefox.
 It does not announce the public IP address, the internal IP address, the command how to connect to a virtual server, the initial SSH public key fingerprint, the image name, the image type, the operating system.
 {: troubleshoot}